Things to Know at SMC

-SMC is launching a new website this March!
+SMC is launching a new website coming soon!
 The new site will have a student-focused design, content, and structure.
 The redesign—heavily driven by student, staff, and faculty feedback—will give you a more accessible site, mobile-friendly browsing, easy to find buttons, and more.
 SMC will continue to check in to see how the website can better serve you.

 Get to campus with less hassle, cost, and frustration.
 Visit Transportation to find FREE and easy parking, $1 rides to SMC from anywhere in LA on Waze Carpool, instructions to ride BBB for FREE, how to transfer to Metro for only 50¢…and much more.

 Everytable: New Food Lounge at CMD

 A healthy, affordable food option will open at CMD.
 The space features a Smartfridge with meals starting at under $5.
 Items include breakfast burritos, fresh salads, grain bowls, wraps, cold brew coffee, snacks & more.
 Hours of operation are 7 a.m. to 9 p.m., Monday through Thursday, and 7 a.m. to 3 p.m. on Friday.
 A grand opening celebration is happening 1:30 a.m. to 1:30 p.m. on Tuesday, Feb.
 25. There will be free food samples, games, giveaways, music by KCRW DJ Mario Cotto, and more.